marksjit/Chatbot/README.md

 # FAQ Chatbot (C# / ASP.NET Core / Azure)

-## A lightweight and customizable FAQ chatbot built with ASP.NET Core.
+A lightweight and customizable FAQ chatbot built with ASP.NET Core.
 It uses keyword matching and cosine similarity to return accurate answers and includes a modern chat interface.

-## What This Project Does

 ## This project implements a smart FAQ chatbot that: